-Yes – certain elements of CrossFit can be done in regular gyms – we started doing our own CrossFit workouts in a regular gym!
+Yes – certain elements of CrossFit can be done in regular gyms – we started doing our own CrossFit workouts in a regular gym and backyard shed!
 Some elements of CrossFit can be done outdoors too.
 It’s about improvising with what you have and we encourage anyone wishing to train on their own using the principles of CrossFit to do so.
 But for the full experience and the ability to cover the broadest selection of skills, nothing compares to training at an affiliated CrossFit Box.
-CrossFit uses very little of the equipment or machines found in regular gyms, instead the focus is on gear like barbells and bumper plates (specifically designed to be dropped on the floor and ‘bounced’), kettlebells, monkey bars, Olympic rings, ropes, medicine balls and the like.
+CrossFit uses very little of the equipment or machines found in regular gyms, instead the focus is on gear like barbells and bumper plates (specifically designed to be dropped on the floor and ‘bounced’), kettlebells, pull-up rigs, Olympic rings, ropes, medicine balls and the like.
 Once you have the opportunity to use CrossFit equipment in a purpose built box, it’s hard to go back.

 - Can all Personal Trainers or Fitness Instructors coach CrossFit?

 No. CrossFit cannot be coached or instructed anywhere unless the trainer has passed their Level 1 Certificate exam in CrossFit and has been granted affiliation by CrossFit Inc. The brand name ‘CrossFit’ cannot be used to describe any training provided as a service to clients unless the affiliate is registered with CrossFit Inc. CrossFit Geraldton is an official affiliate of CrossFit Inc. You will find us at www.crossfit.com

 - Can I come to any classes I want once I’ve signed up?

 Yes, at this stage all you need to do is let us know at the end of the session when you will be in next or make contact before the session you would like to participate in.